Tibs the Great: Background

 Cats had been officially employed by the Post Office to catch rodents since September 1868, when three cats were taken on for a six-month trial period at a rate of one shilling per week, in the London Money Order Office.
 On 7 May 1869, it was noted that "the cats have done their duty very efficiently".
 By 1873, the cats were being paid 1s 6d, and cats were being employed in other post offices.

 Early life

 It is thought that Tibs was born in London in November 1950.
 His father is unknown.
 His mother was Minnie, another "fine cat".

 Career

 Tibs worked at Post Office Headquarters in London for 14 years, and was officially employed and paid 2s 6d per week.
 He worked in the basement.
-He was cared for by Alf Talbut, cleaner at the church of St. Martin's Le Grand, who had also owned his mother, Minnie.
+He was cared for by Alf Talbut, cleaner at the General Post Office in St. Martin's Le Grand (later known as GPO East), who had also owned his mother, Minnie.
 During his 14 years, Tibs kept the Post Office headquarters completely free of mice.

-In 1952 there was "public outrage" that the cats had not had a pay rise since 1873, and the next year there was a question in the House of Commons, asking the Assistant Postmaster-General, David Gammans, "when the allowance payable for the maintenance of cats in his department was last raised?"
+In 1952, there was "public outrage" that the cats had not had a pay rise since 1873, and the next year there was a question in the House of Commons, asking the Assistant Postmaster-General, David Gammans, "when the allowance payable for the maintenance of cats in his department was last raised?"